Friday, September 13, 2024

 In PeopleSoft, I normally set DB_CACHE_SIZE and SHARED_POOL_SIZE to minimum values to stop ASMM shuffling too far in either direction.
 With a large SGA, moving memory between these pools can become a performance problem in its own right.

 We removed SHARED_POOL_SIZE, DB_CACHE_SIZE and SGA_MIN_SIZE settings from the PDB.
 The only SGA parameters set at PDB level are SGA_TARGET and INMEMORY_SIZE.
+We have found it is safe to reduce the setting of SGA_TARGET at PDB level, but reducing at CDB level without also restarting the instance has caused problems.

-SHARED_POOL_SIZE and DB_CACHE_SIZE are set as I usually would for PeopleSoft, but at CDB level to guarantee a minimum buffer cache size.
+SHARED_POOL_SIZE and DB_CACHE_SIZE are set as I usually would for PeopleSoft, but only at CDB level to guarantee a minimum buffer cache size.

 This is straightforward when there is only one PDB in the CDB.
 I have yet to see what happens when I have another active PDB with a non-PeopleSoft system and a different kind of workload that puts less stress on the shared pool and more on the buffer cache.